keybase/client/desktop/docs/installer_and_updater_architecture.md

 We should have a script (see Gabriel's `scripts/package-desktop.sh`) that creates and signs an app bundle from the repo at a specified commit hash.
-We have to sign the bundle even if it's just for internal use -- that's just how app bundles work.
+We have to sign the bundle even if it's just for internal use -- that's just how OS X app bundles work.

-We'd run the script from cron once a day on the most recent commit, and on demand when we're ready to cut a new stable release and push it out.
+We'd run the script from cron once a day on the most recent commit, and on demand whenever we're ready to cut a new stable release and push it out.

 #### How do we give nightlies to some users and not others?

 We'd like to have a new "feature flag" model on the API server.
-You can assign flags (text strings) to users, and they're returned by the API server with every result.
-The service stores the flags (e.g. in `config.json`) and makes them available to clients over RPC.
+You can assign flags (an array of strings) to users, and they would be returned by the API server with the result to every API request (should it be less often?).
+The local Keybase Go service stores each registered user's flags (e.g. in `config.json`) and makes them available to the service's clients over RPC.

 Keybase staff would have the "nightly" feature flag active, and the Squirrel server endpoint will give a nightly build URL out to nightly users if they ask for one.
-They should also be able to maintain a stable build Keybase install too.
+(They should also be able to maintain a separate stable build Keybase install too.)

 People who have been invited to the KBFS beta can get a "kbfs_active" feature flag.
 We can check for that before exposing KBFS UI to them or trying to mount